hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 The Canton participant is responsible for hosting your Daml apps; i.e. interpreting Daml code, securing your data, and talking to the public canton network.
 It connects to the global canton domain `canton.global`.
 We provide a bootstrap script to handle these steps for you.
 You can refer to the `canton tutorial <https://docs.daml.com/canton/tutorials/getting_started.html>`_ for greater detail on what each step does.

 ..
-   We recommend respectively adding the paths to the Canton and Canton Coin network binaries from your release bundles (`<release-bundle-dir>/canton/bin/canton` and `<release-bundle-dir>/coin/bin/coin`) to your PATH as `canton` and `coin`.
+   We recommend respectively adding the paths to the Canton and Canton Network node binaries from your release bundles (`<release-bundle-dir>/canton/bin/canton` and `<release-bundle-dir>/cn-node/bin/cn-node`) to your PATH as `canton` and `cn-node`.
    This is also the convention we will use in this tutorial.

 First off, you will need to start the validator participant and connect it to the domain: We assume here that